-Stepping into this new role is not an easy task and the path to success will vary based on the specific challenges your organization faces.
+Stepping into this new role is not an easy task.
+The path to success will vary based on the specific challenges your organization faces.
 However, there are seven characteristics that are consistent among best-in-class Chief Human Resources Officers (CHROs).
-Following them will jumpstart your success:
+Following them will jump-start your success:

 1. Enable Strategic Workforce Planning.

-To achieve business goals, successful CHROs must work with their business leaders to develop strategic workforce plans that meet their long-term human capital demands.
-To do this, CHROs need a clear vision that aligns talent with the strategic direction of their organization.
-With many companies failing to articulate a strategy that encompasses human capital needs, the CHROs who do this effectively will create a distinct competitive advantage when it comes to talent.
+To achieve business goals, successful CHROs must work with their business leaders to develop strategic workforce plans that meet their short-term and long-term human capital needs.
+But the CHROs who do this effectively will create a distinct competitive advantage when it comes to talent pipelining.

 2. Align with Line Managers.

 The best CHROs arm line managers with the information and tools they need to engage and motivate the workforce.
-By working hand-in-hand with line managers to enhance the employer brand and corporate culture, HR leaders can help increase workplace productivity and employee loyalty.
+Successful human resources management can help increase workplace productivity and employee loyalty by working hand-in-hand with line managers to enhance the employer brand and corporate culture.

 3. Speak the Language of Influence.